| There are four judges in all.

 Sherry, Richard, and Rockin' Croc whoop up the new century. |

-All four of us independently rate the stories and give points to each one.
-If there are 5 finalists in a category , then the one judged best will get 5 points.
+They independently rate the stories and give points to each one.
+They then narrow their choices down to 5 finalists.
+They give the one they judge best 5 points.
 The next best will get 4 points and so on.
-When all judges are finished we will have four lists for the stories in that category--one from each judge.
+When all judges are finished we will have four lists of finalists--one from each judge.

-When I have all the lists in hand I make a count and the story with the most points is the winner, the next the runner-up, and the third gets honorable mention.
-The others are honored as finalists.
+When I have all the lists in hand I make a count and the story with the most points is the winner, the next is the runner-up, and the rest get honorable mention.
+The honorable mentions are listed in alphabetical order.

-We then make the announcement--first to winners and finalists and then to all participants, the press, etc.
+We then make the announcement--first to winners and finalists and then to all participants and all our members.

 As for how long this will take--consider these factors:

-So "possess thyself in patience."
+So be patient.
 Stories aren't easy to judge.
 They aren't cows or pumpkins.
 Each one is unique.
 It takes time to read them carefully and to judge them properly.
+Our judges really care about making good decisions.

 Best wishes,